-Item 5 – New Fire Engine Update – President Erskine asked Chief Jackson; are we waiting on decals?
+Item 5 – New Fire Engine Update – President Erskine asked Chief Jackson are we waiting on decals?
 Chief Jackson replied, a couple of things; there are some things that Hughes has to work on that weren’t included in the initial project, so they will make some adjustments, for example adding electricity to some of the compartments to make room for more rescue equipment.
 He then explained in further detail what additional adjustments will be made, as well as some warranty work that needs to be completed, noting that between all of the firefighting staff we have created a punch list of things they need to address before we can actually put it into service.

 Item 6 – ZCS Otter Rock – Chief Jackson advised we are still in a holding pattern, ZCS is busy putting together their plans on what they think the Otter Rock Station needs for a Seismic Retrofit project.
 He anticipates that the application period will be at the end of the year and will most likely see us turning in an application somewhere around November or December.